 What makes Zen Grooming unique is my "one-on-one" grooming philosophy.
 Only the pet(s) of a single customer is groomed at a time and by me alone.
-Outside very rare instances, no one remains in my salon during the sessions.
+Outside very exceptional instances, no one is permitted in my studio salon during the sessions.

-This methodology is naturally ideally suited to the Health Canada and Ontario's Ministry of Health social distancing guidelines.
-In fact, it goes beyond as there is little contact between people in how the sessions are organized.
+This methodology is naturally ideally suited to the Health Canada and Ontario's Ministry of Health physical distancing guidelines.
+In fact, it goes beyond as there is little contact between people in how my appointments are organized.

 Will I meet other parents/guardians at Zen Grooming?